"Without a decent test management tool, I would have had to clone myself..."

 True, without a test management tool I would spend 110% of my time on test coordination.
 I would be busy with Excel, Word and shared documents.
 That goes well for a few days until things are overwritten, things disappear in the mail, etc. Then you spend 15 hours a day running behind the times.
 Then you are working 15 hours a day and you are running behind the facts.

-You benefit greatly from working with a tool because you know in real time where you stand and what people are doing.
+You benefit greatly from working with a tool because you know in real time where you stand and what people are working on.
 Everyone makes sure their workflow is empty at the end of the day.
-This gives me a full insight into the defects every day.
-The follow-up is then also done directly by the right person, so you test as efficiently as possible.
+So I have full insight into the defects on a daily basis.
+The follow-up then also lies directly with the right person and so you test as efficiently as possible.
 Whether one uses exploratory testing or the UI, everyone is forced to log defects in the same way.
 Testersuite solves a lot for me in that respect.
-It gives me the possibility to stay in control.
-Customising Testersuite to our needs makes it the perfect tool for me to meet aggressive timelines.
+It allows me to stay "in control.
+By customizing Testersuite to our needs, it is the perfect tool for me to meet aggressive timelines.

 In Q4 of last year, we at Samsung SDS started with the implementation of a new WMS system Cello (Cello is a WMS package developed "in-house" by Samsung SDS).
 Firm targets were set for this.
 This project went live on the agreed date.
 Of course, there is always room for improvement, but the feedback, both internal and external, was excellent.
 Without a decent test management tool, I would have had to clone myself...